MahChenHan/IDAssignment/README.md

 Design Process.
 This Website is for people employers to navigate easily through my website to see my information.
 It is also to present myself in best light and get hired.
-You will be able to see my wireframe in another file which i roughly mock up a design for the website.
+You will be able to see my wireframe in another file where I roughly mocked up a design for the website.

 Features.
 Include educational history and work experience.